Hein Htet Zaw’s Journey of Growth and Connection in Australia

 Hein Htet Zaw engaged in the Indigenous Storytelling activity as part of the Professional Linkages Workshop in Melbourne.

-So, what is Hein up to now?
-“Currently, I am undertaking an internship placement at a local think tank focussing on Australian health policies.
-From this, I also hope I can link my previous work experiences and current learning, and hone my skillsets in public health— both crucial for my future career aspirations.”
+“Currently, I am undertaking a professional placement at a local Think Tank organisation and leading an advocacy project for creating more equitable and efficient Australian health policies.
+From this, I also hope I can link my previous work experiences and current learning, while honing my skillsets in public health— both crucial for my future career aspirations.”